coltongrainger/blog/_posts/2017-12-03-content-creation.md

 	- "don't care"
 	- "no more humans"
 - fear that writing is shameful
-	- unworthy (that's a moderately religious fear)
+	- how is content evaluated by an implied reader?
+	- worthless (philosophically)
-	- inappropriate (which is social, cultural)
+	- inappropriate (socially, culturally)
-	- *giftig*, viral (linguistic, even sexual)
+	- poisonous (materially, linguistically)